tsgoten/cs70-website/policies.md

 ### Vitamins

 Release Schedule: The vitamin for the current week is released on Gradescope on Monday by 10:00 am.
-The vitamin is due on Gradescope the following Friday at 10:00 pm (grace period until Friday midnight); the solutions for that vitamin will be released on Saturday.
+The vitamin is due on Gradescope the following Saturday at 4:00 pm (grace period until Saturday 5:59pm); the solutions for that vitamin will be released on Sunday.

 There will be weekly required vitamins designed to consolidate your understanding of the course material.
 If you read the notes in advance and attend lecture, they should be quick to complete.
 As a result, there will be no Piazza support for vitamins.
 Your final grade will be out of 73%, and your lowest three vitamin scores will be dropped, but this drop should be reserved for emergencies.
 No additional allowances will be made for late or missed vitamins: please do not contact us about missed vitamins or late submissions.